greenpeace/planet4-docker-compose/README.md

   * DBUSER=develop
   * DBPASS=test_develop
   * DBNAME=planet4
-  * DBHOST=172.18.0.3
+  * DBHOST=db

 ## Notes

-For the sake of the easy of use containers are bounded to fixed ip addresses.
-From the host machine you can access containers on the following ips and ports
+For the sake of the easy of use containers are bounded to fixed ip addresses and a custom docker network is created to avoid conflicts with other containers users might be running.

-  * mysql container ip: 172.18.0.3 port 3306
+  * mysql container ip: 172.18.0.2 port 3306
+  * planet4 container ip: 172.18.0.3 port 9000
-  * planet4 container ip: 172.18.0.2 port 80
+  * nginx container ip: 172.18.0.4 port 80